flooose/lunaryorn.github.io/_posts/2014-07-02-autoloads-in-emacs-lisp.md

 Autoload files
 ==============

-Hence autoloads should be in a separate file, which ideally contains only autoloads, and little else, so that it loads very fast.
+Hence autoloads are typically in a separate file, which contains only autoloads and nothing else.
 Emacs calls these files “autoload files”.

 Autoload cookies
 ================

-Manually maintaining autoload files to keep them in sync with the actual definitions is tiresome and error-prone, so Emacs provides [update-file-autoloads][ufa] and [update-directory-autoloads][uda] to automate this process.
+Manually maintaining autoload files to keep them in sync with the actual definitions is tiresome and error-prone.
+Emacs provides [update-file-autoloads][ufa] and [update-directory-autoloads][uda] to automate this process.